-Fathead Minnows, also referred to as common minnows, are a North American native that grow to be around 2.5” long.
-They thrive in groups of five or more, and at that size you can fit several in s small pond without too many repercussions.
-They are also great for keeping the pond clean as they feed on insect larvae, plant litter and algae.
+Fathead Minnows also referred to as common minnows, are North American natives that grow to be around 2.5” long.
+They thrive in groups of five or more, and at that size, you can fit several in s small pond without too many repercussions.
+They are also great for keeping the pond clean as they feed on insect larvae, plant litter, and algae.

 Mosquito fish are another great North American native fish.
 They are relatively small- growing up to 1.5-2.8” long, and are used to pond life.
-Like their name implies, they love to devour mosquito larvae- but they also eat beetles, mayflies, caddisflies and mites.
+As their name implies, they love to devour mosquito larvae- but they also eat beetles, mayflies, caddisflies, and mites.
 This quality makes them a good choice for a pond without a pump in order to prevent pest infestations.

 For large backyard ponds with an appropriate size pump and filtration system, the most recommended fish are koi and goldfish.
 These two types of fish are distantly related, both descended from the common carp.
 They are both extremely hardy fish and can survive in colder climates.

 Goldfish are similar in their overall look but grow to a more manageable 4-12” in size; much more appropriate for a small pond.
 Both goldfish and koi are social species and need to be kept in small groups in order to be happy.
 If your pond is under 60 gallons, you might want to consider a smaller species.

 Pond Pump Basics

 For most other types of fish, you are going to need a pump to manage their waste- even if you only have 2 or 3 goldfish.
 Pumps are designed to run 24/7 the same way that an aquarium filter would.
 Backyard ponds without a pump will likely become stagnant and filled with algae and will require frequent water changes to prevent harm to your fish.